Human trafficking in Eritrea

-In late 2013, the BBC reported the results of a study by activist Ms. Meron Estefanos and Dutch educators from Tilburg University.
-Among its conclusions: up to 30,000 Eritreans have been abducted since 2007—mostly refugees fleeing the country—and taken to Egypt's Sinai.
-At least $600m (£366m) in ransom payments has been extorted.
-Nesru Jamal of ERTA said that the report, entitled "The Human Trafficking Cycle: Sinai and Beyond" was presented to EU home Affairs Commissioner Cecilia Malmström in the European Parliament on Dec.
-4, 2013.
-Jamal says the report accuses Eritrea's Border Surveillance Unit (commanded by General Tekle Kiflay) of being central to the trafficking.
+In late 2013, the BBC reported on a study conducted by activist Meron Estefanos and Dutch researchers from Tilburg University.
+The study concluded that since 2007, up to 30,000 Eritreans—primarily refugees fleeing the country—had been abducted and taken to Sinai, Egypt, where at least $600 million (£366 million) in ransom payments had been extorted.
+Nesru Jamal of ERTA stated that the report, titled The Human Trafficking Cycle: Sinai and Beyond, was presented to EU Home Affairs Commissioner Cecilia Malmström in the European Parliament on December 4, 2013.
+Jamal also noted that the report accused Eritrea's Border Surveillance Unit, commanded by General Tekle Kiflay, of playing a central role in the trafficking.

-For years many abductions, blamed on Rashayida Bedouin, happened along the Sudan border.
-Physicians for Human Rights-Israel estimates that, between 2008 and 2012, as many as 4,000 refugees died.
+For years, many abductions attributed to the Rashaida Bedouin occurred along the Sudan border.
+Physicians from the group Human Rights-Israel estimate that between 2008 and 2012, as many as 4,000 refugees lost their lives.